smart-edge-open/specs/doc/ran/openness_ran.md

    export DIR_WIRELESS_TABLE_5G=${flexranPath}/bin/nr5g/gnb/l1/table
    ```
    > Note: these environmental variables path has to be updated according to your installation and file/directory names
-3. Build L1, WLS interface between L1 and L2 and L2-Stub (testmac)
+4. Build L1, WLS interface between L1 and L2 and L2-Stub (testmac)
    `./flexran_build.sh -r 5gnr_sub6 -m testmac -m wls -m l1app -b -c`
-4. Once the build is successfully complete then copy the required binary files to the folder where docker image is built.
+5. Once the build is successfully completed, copy the required binary files to the folder where docker image is built.
 The list of binary files that were used is documented in the [dockerfile](https://github.com/otcshare/edgeapps/blob/master/network-functions/ran/5G/flexRAN-gnb/Dockerfile)
    - ICC, IPP mpi and mkl Runtime
    - DPDK build target directory
    - FlexRAN test vectors (optional)